Flyers get first look at Kuzmenko, snap 5-game skid with win over Penguins

 "Very talented," Tortorella said.
 "You can see his skill, he can skate, has an enthusiasm about him.
 I played him 18, 19 minutes, he can do some things with the puck.
 It was a good first game for him."

 While Kuzmenko got his first look with the Flyers, Jakob Pelletier did not.
-The other winger from the trade was still unavailable because of paperwork issues.
+The other winger from the trade has practiced but was still unavailable because of paperwork issues.
 More on that here.

+"It's nice to see us get a chance to build guys into our environment here, our group, just integrate them," Hathaway said.
+"We take a lot of pride in that.
+It's nice to get that done before the break and then be ready to meet back up after."

 The 25-year-old didn't have many blemishes.

+"He made some incredible saves," Tortorella said.
+"We were out-chanced pretty good."

-Erik Karlsson beat him on a filthy shot in the first period.
+Erik Karlsson beat Ersson on a filthy shot in the second period.
 Former Flyer Kevin Hayes poked home a loose puck in the third period to cut the Flyers' lead to 3-2.

+"Give them credit, they were quicker than us, they were much more determined than us for basically half the game I think," Tortorella said.
+"But we found a way."

 The Flyers blocked 34 shots.
 Laughton had to shake off a painful one in the second period with a walk up the tunnel.